-A significant improvement in terms of transparency and availability of opinions of the National Bank of Serbia (NBS) in interpreting the provisions of the Law was achieved in the first half of 2021 when the NBS began posting on its website responses to the most frequently asked questions about the application of foreign exchange regulations.
+A significant improvement in terms of transparency and availability of opinions of the National Bank of Serbia (NBS) in interpreting the provisions of the Law achieved in the first half of 2021, when the NBS began publishing its responses on frequently asked forex questions on its website, should be continued as it significantly contributes to legal certainty.
 Although it is clear on the basis of this document that the NBS maintains a positive approach to interpretation of the Law, in the sense that only explicitly prescribed operations in the Law are considered allowed, the public availability of these opinions significantly contributes to the knowledge of stakeholders of the regulator's views, what is important for planning transactions.
-Additionally, in a comment published in April 2021, the NBS confirmed the possibility of pledging the receivables between residents, as a security for loan granted by a non-resident-creditor to the resident-debtor.
-This confirmation by the NBS represents a significant contribution to legal certainty in securing cross-border loans.